 The goal statement must not be any form of "The goal of the decision is to make a decision."
 For instance, when seeking a software package for some purpose, one would not write the goal statement as "To select an application for such-and-such."

-The purpose of the statement is to establish a frame of reference for success; therefore, it must take into account the business objectives that the decision is intended to improve the association's stance relative to and enumerate ways the solution will ameliorate the current difficulties or risks in the relevant business operations.
+The purpose of the statement is to establish a frame of reference for success; therefore, it must describe the business objectives that the solution is intended to obtain and enumerate ways the solution will ameliorate difficulties or risks in business operations.
 A statement of the form "The goal is to make a decision," regardless of what it says about the benefits of the resolution, establishes too narrow a frame of reference, being focused on the decision itself rather than the broader business concerns that render a change necessary in the first place.
 The focus of the goal statement must be on the business, not on the decision itself.